-The OHSU Transgender Health Program welcomes patients seeking primary care.
+The OHSU Transgender Health Program welcomes patients in the Portland metro area who are seeking primary care.
 We know how important your health is to your well-being.
 We also understand how difficult it can be to find a knowledgeable, welcoming provider.

 Our professionals are committed to providing affirming care that meets your needs at every stage of life.
 We can help you:

 - Connect with a gender-affirming provider at OHSU.

 - Help you find a non-OHSU provider in your community.

 Many of the primary care providers in OHSU’s family practice and internal medicine clinics have training and experience in treating gender-diverse patients.
 This includes: